Explicit modularity of K3 surfaces with complex multiplication of large degree: Proof of main result

 \begin{proof} By definition, an algebraic Hecke quasi-character takes values in a number field.
 From the idelic formulation, we conclude that the subfield generated by the restriction of $\psi$ to the infinite places is contained in $M$, hence also $\Q(\chi)$. \end{proof}

 \begin{proof}[Proof of \Cref{thm:mainthm}] We first prove (a).
 We compute the bad primes for $X$ by checking if the reduction no longer leads to 15 distinct intersection points of the 6 lines.
-For the examples above, we obtained the sets of primes $\{2,3\}$, $\{2,7\}$, and $\{2, 7, 11, 19\}$.
-We bound the exponents of the primes using \Cref{lemma:bound}, and compute the full list of algebraic Hecke quasi-characters using \textsf{Magma} (see work of Watkins \cite{watkins} for an algorithmic description) with the required $\infty$-type.
-In the style of Sherlock Holmes, we eliminate all but one (up the action of $\Gal{K}{\Q}$) by finding primes $p$ uniquely identifying $L_p(\Tl(X),T)=L_p(\psi,T)$.
-Part (b) is proven in the same way as part (a).
+We bound the exponents of the primes using \Cref{lemma:bound}.
+Following Watkins \cite[\S~5.2]{watkins}, using \textsf{Magma} we compute the full list of algebraic Hecke quasi-characters $\psi$ with the required $\infty$-type, conductor bounded as above, and $\Q(\psi) \subseteq K_i$.
+More precisely, we start with the principal character $\psi_0$ of the chosen $\infty$‑type and its associated Dirichlet character $\chi_0$ (see \Cref{lemma:bound}).
+Next, we enumerate the Dirichlet characters $\chi$ whose lifts to Hecke characters twist $\psi_0$ to give a primitive character $\psi$ with $\Q(\psi)\subseteq K_i$.
+Concretely, we require that $\chi' \colonequals \chi/\chi_0$ be primitive, trivial on units, and satisfy $\Q(\chi)\subseteq K_i$.
+Because all these conditions can be phrased on the abstract character group, we apply the filters there----iterating over every element would be impractical for large levels.
+For example, for $X_3$ we consider characters of conductor $\frakN = \frakp_2^7 \cdot 7 \cdot 11 \cdot \frakp_{19}$, where $\frakp_p$ is the unique prime dividing $p$.
+The Dirichlet character group modulo $\frakN$ is isomorphic to